okami101/vuetify-admin/packages/docs/guide/components/list.md

 In case you need other slots than default one, you must move `v-slot="props"` into immediate parent template of list layout as shown above.
 :::

-#### Bulk actions
+## Bulk actions

 The data iterator support all sort of bulk operations, whether it be updating or deleting.
 This feature will use `updateMany` and `deleteMany` methods of you data provider.
 All available bulk actions will appear at header as soon as you have selected some items.

 ![bulk-actions](/assets/samples/bulk-actions.png)

-##### Custom bulk actions
+### Custom bulk actions

-By default VA provides a bulk delete action, but you add any multiple bulk actions as needed by using `bulk.actions` slots and [`VaBulkActionButton`](buttons#vabulkactionbutton) that will use `updateMany` under the hood.
+By default VA provides a bulk delete action, but you can add any multiple bulk actions as needed by using `bulk.actions` slots and [`VaBulkActionButton`](buttons#vabulkactionbutton) that will use `updateMany` under the hood.
 This last component needs a required `action` prop that will be the object to send to your API.
 This object will contain all properties you want to bulk update.

 The next example will show you a bulk publish and unpublish bulk actions :